Ohio Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Ohio.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Ohio's elected officials:

-- Restore the funding for tobacco prevention and cessation programs cut this year to bring it closer to the Centers for Disease Control and Prevention (CDC)s recommendation for Ohio; and
+- Restore the funding for tobacco prevention and cessation programs bringing it closer to the Centers for Disease Control and Prevention (CDC)s recommendation for Ohio.

-The legislature also cut in half the state funding for tobacco prevention and cessation programs in the two-year state budget approved this year.
+Tobacco prevention work continues to be at risk in Ohio as a result of the 50% funding reduction in tobacco prevention and cessation programs in the two-year state budget passed in 2023.
 These programs are vitally needed to help reduce rates of tobacco use in Ohio, which still remain well above the national average.
-As the next two-year budget is drafted, the Lung Association calls on the legislature to continue to increase its investment in tobacco prevention and cessation.
-Ohio spends only 7.8% of what is recommended by the CDC for a state of our size.
+As the next two-year budget is drafted in 2025, the Lung Association calls on the legislature to continue to increase its investment in tobacco prevention and cessation.
+Ohio spends only 8% of what is recommended by the CDC for a state of our size.
 The revenue raised by increasing taxes on tobacco products could help fund further increases in tobacco control and prevention funding.

 Ohio Facts |